flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 That being said, the new block is called **Media Engine group** and it's composed of the following components:

 - A second **Allegrex CPU** serving as the 'controller' of the Media Engine group.
 This is the same CPU found in the system group, but without the vector coprocessor [@cpu-marshall].
 The controller is responsible for receiving orders from the main CPU and managing the rest of the multimedia hardware that will work concurrently.
-- **2 MB of eDRAM**: multimedia encoding and/or decoding consumes a considerable amount of bandwidth, so to avoid stalling the other components, the Media Engine contains dedicated memory to process the data 'in-house' and publish the results once it's necessary to do so.
+- **2 MB of eDRAM**: multimedia encoding and/or decoding consumes a considerable amount of bandwidth, so to avoid stalling the other components, the Media Engine contains dedicated memory to process the data 'in-house' and publish the results when necessary.
   - 'eDRAM' is the same as DRAM but manufactured inside another chip.
 - An **MPEG-AVC** decoder: a hardware decoder that does only one thing, and fast.
-That is, swallow **H.264 video stream** [@cpu-ppsspp] and spit out data that the audio and graphics endpoint understand.
+That is, swallow an **H.264 video stream** [@cpu-ppsspp] and spit out data that the audio and graphics endpoint understand.
 - A **Virtual Mobile Engine** or 'VME': this is *some sort* of programmable Digital Signal Processor (DSP).
 The controller programs it and then starts feeding in the data.
 Afterwards, like the AVC, the VME stores the processed chunk in local memory.
   - This is a very obscure component; only Sony seems to know the ins and outs of it (including how to program it).
 To this day, it's still a mystery.
   - From what it seems to be Sony's leaked slides [@cpu-specs], the VME seems to have local memory and a DMA controller.
 It's also known as the 'Dynamic Reconfigurable Engine'.